Elpidio Quirino

-A lawyer by profession, Quirino entered politics when he became a representative of Ilocos Sur from 1919 to 1925.
+A lawyer by profession, Quirino entered politics when he became a representative of Ilocos Sur's first district from 1919 to 1922.
 He was then elected as a senator from 1925 to 1935.
 In 1934, he became a member of the Philippine Independence Commission that was sent to Washington, D.C., which secured the passage of Tydings–McDuffie Act to the United States Congress.
 In 1935, he was also elected to the 1935 Constitutional Convention that drafted the 1935 Philippine Constitution for the newly established Philippine Commonwealth.
 In the new government, he served as secretary of the interior and finance under the cabinet of President Manuel L. Quezon.

 After World War II, Quirino was elected vice-president in the April 1946 presidential election, consequently the second and last for the Commonwealth and first for the Third Republic.
-After the death of incumbent President Manuel Roxas in April 1948, he succeeded to the presidency.
 He won a full term under the Liberal Party ticket, defeating Nacionalista former president José P. Laurel as well as fellow Liberalista and former Senate President José Dira Avelino.

-The Quirino administration was generally challenged by the HukBaLaHap, who ransacked towns and barrios.
+The Quirino administration was generally challenged by the Hukbalahap, who ransacked towns and barrios.
 Quirino ran for president again in November 1953 but was defeated by Ramon Magsaysay in a landslide.

-Early life and career
+Early life and education

-Elpidio Quirino y Rivera was born on November 16, 1890 at the Vigan Provincial Jail in Vigan, Ilocos Sur.
+Elpidio Quirino y Rivera was born on November 16, 1890, at the Vigan Provincial Jail in Vigan, Ilocos Sur.
 He was the third child of Mariano Quirino y Quebral of Caoayan, Ilocos Sur and Gregoria Rivera y Mendoza of Agoo, La Union.
 A Chinese mestizo descendant, Quirino was baptized on November 19, 1890.
-Quirino spent his early years in Aringay, La Union.
-He studied and graduated from his elementary education to his native Caoayan, where he became a barrio teacher.
-He received secondary education at Vigan High School.
-He graduated from Manila High School in 1911 and also passed the civil service examination, first-grade.

-Quirino attended the University of the Philippines in Manila.
-In 1915, he earned his law degree from the university's College of Law, and was admitted to the bar later that year.
-He was engaged into the private practice of law.
-During his early years as an adult he was inducted into the Pan Xenia Fraternity, a professional trade fraternity in the University of the Philippines, in the year 1950.